crim-ca/weaver/docs/source/processes.rst

     When a process is deployed with any of the below supported `Application Package` formats, additional parsing of this `CWL` as well as complementary details directly within the `WPS` deployment body is accomplished.
-    See `Correspondance between CWL and WPS fields`_ section for more details.
+    See :ref:`Correspondance between CWL and WPS fields` section for more details.

 Package as Literal Unit Block